Patch #29171

 I don't think 5.0.6 should include this change, because minor version upgrades of Redmine customarily do not include database migrations.

-Updated by Thijs Thiessens about 2 months ago
+Updated by Thijs Thiessens 2 months ago

 Hi!